limkokhole/diffhttp/README.md

 ## Brief ##

 This extension capture network traffic in developer tools Diff HTTP tab, and then diff the current entry (URL/Post data/Sent Headers/Received Headers) with the previous CLOSEST MATCH entries if meet "The Rules".
-The first entry will alwasy marked as [New] since no previous entry.
+The first entry will always marked as [New] since no previous entry.
 The second entry and the following may mark as any of [New]/[Diff]/[Same] after it meets the rule and diff.

 Note that the Post data and headers are choosen depends on it's URL.

+Currently no support on Private Window.

+You can load the extension from about:debugging, by click "Load temporary Add-on", then navigate to the downloaded folder, click first depth files(not directory) like manifest.json to load.

+The panel will shows blank if you click the "Diff HTTP" tab before "Inspector" tab loading done, see https://bugzilla.mozilla.org/show_bug.cgi?id=1424515

+You may need to upgrade your firefox to lastest version (v58 or v59) if panel doesn't capture anything.

 ## Logic behind the scene ##